How to check if your car is damaged after hitting a pothole and claim from your insurance if it is.

 Call for help

 Being stranded on your own on the road isn’t ideal, so you’d want to ensure your safety (and the safety of your vehicle).
 If you have insurance, you can contact your insurer to send out a tow truck.
-To ensure the vehicle is not damaged any further, be sure to tell them to bring a flat bed to put the vehicle on.
+To ensure the vehicle is not damaged any further, be sure to tell them to bring a flatbed to put the vehicle on.

-If you don’t have insurance, you might consider subscribing to a roadside assistance service like AA who will dispatch help ASAP.
+If you don’t have insurance, you might consider subscribing to a roadside assistance service like AA which will dispatch help ASAP.
 You can still call them without a subscription, you will just need to pay for the tow out of your own pocket in that case.

 Make sure your vehicle is taken to a repair shop of your preference